tychy/hooligan/README.md

 # hooligan

-hooligan is yet another tiny pre-self-hosted C compiler.
+hooligan is yet another tiny self-hosted C compiler.

 ### todo
+- [x] self-host
-- [ ] self-host
+- [ ] run test using 2nd gen compiler

 ## How to use
 ### 前提